Equality, Diversity and Inclusion (EDI)

 As an increasing amount of content moves to being hosted online it has never been more important to ensure it is accessible to as many students and staff as possible.
 It is all our responsibilities to learn more and make accessibility part of our every day practice.

-- Take a look at our Digital Accessibility guidance and resource site for more details.
+- Take a look at the Digital Skills Hub: Digital Accessibility guidance and resource site for more details.

-- Visit the Digital Capability, Skills and Support overview – digital accessibility section for more tools and resources.
+- Visit Academic Essentials: Digital Capability, Skills and Support overview page – digital accessibility section for more tools and resources.

 Disability In Employment